kyubxy/Froggers/README.md

 To run the game, open and run Froggers.py, located at the root of this folder.
-All other files are for internal use.
+All other files are intended for internal use.

 # Description of important files

-## Stats.py
+## Stats
 contains important gameplay related statistics reported from each round

 # UI